John Morley

-John Morley, 1st Viscount Morley of Blackburn, OM, PC, FRS, FBA (24 December 1838 – 23 September 1923) was a British Liberal statesman, writer and newspaper editor.
+John Morley, 1st Viscount Morley of Blackburn, OM, PC, FRS, FBA (24 December 1838 – 23 September 1923), was a British Liberal statesman, writer and newspaper editor.

-Initially a journalist in the North of England and then editor of the newly Liberal-leaning Pall Mall Gazette from 1880 to 1883, he was elected a Member of Parliament for the Liberal Party in 1883.
+Initially a journalist in the North of England and then editor of the newly Liberal-leaning Pall Mall Gazette from 1880 to 1883, he was elected a Member of Parliament (MP) for the Liberal Party in 1883.
 He was Chief Secretary for Ireland in 1886 and between 1892 and 1895; Secretary of State for India between 1905 and 1910 and again in 1911; and Lord President of the Council between 1910 and 1914.

-Morley was a distinguished political commentator, and biographer of his hero, William Gladstone.
+Morley was a distinguished political commentator, and biographer of his hero, William Ewart Gladstone.
 Morley is best known for his writings and for his "reputation as the last of the great nineteenth-century Liberals".
 He opposed imperialism and the Second Boer War.
 He supported Home Rule for Ireland.
 His opposition to British entry into the First World War as an ally of Russia led him to leave the government in August 1914.